 No products in the cart.

-There are many misconceptions about sound treatments for recording studios.
-While many think sound absorption and blocking are the same, they are actually very different.
+There are a lot of misconceptions about sound treatments for proper recording studio acoustics.
+While many people think sound absorption and blocking are the same, they are actually very different.
 Different products should be used depending on if you’re looking to absorb or block sound.
 Read on to learn what each term really means, and what treatments can be used to solve the sound problems you are facing in your recording studio.

-First, determine if your biggest need is sound absorption or sound blocking.
-Note that if you have an issue with feedback, reverb, clarity, or just generally “good sounding” music, then it is likely sound absorption that you need.
+If you’re having issues with feedback, reverb, clarity or just generally “good sounding” music, then you’ll benefit more from using sound absorption to treat your studio.
 On the other hand, if your neighbors down the street are complaining about your drums and other instruments, then sound blocking is the answer.

 Absorption panels are hung on the wall and made to trap and contain sound waves, minimizing echo and reverberation.
 They improve speech intelligibility, get rid of background noise, and make for a clearer sound while recording.
-Check out some absorption panels here.
+Check out some of our acoustic absorption panels.

-Acoustical wedge foam is a low cost, easy to install solution to noise problems in your recording studio.
+Acoustical wedge foam is a low cost, easy to install solution to noise problems in your recording studio and can be hung with any foam-approved construction adhesive.
 It reduces reverberation, improving acoustics and greatly increasing sound quality in the space.

-Our AcousticCurtain™ can be hung over any window in your studio and seals around the window frame, deflecting sound waves.
+Our soundproof curtains can be hung over any window in your studio and seals around the window frame, deflecting sound waves.
 This prevents outside noise from entering the room, reducing disturbances when you are trying to record.

 While exterior noise prevention means you won’t need as many “takes”, soundproofing curtains in your studio also mean that you’ll be less likely to disrupt your neighbors, since they are equally effective at keeping sound in!

 Now that you know the difference between sound absorbing and sound blocking you can start your little home project to improve your recording studio acoustics.